Varunmargam/My_Blogs/clkw2rt15000909mb2a3l8ocm.md

         The Docker daemon is a background service that runs on the host machine.
 It manages all the containers and communicates with the host's operating system to allocate resources, manage networking, and handle storage.
 The Docker daemon is responsible for creating, starting, stopping, and deleting containers based on the commands you give through the Docker CLI (Command Line Interface) or other Docker tools.

     * **Docker CLI**: It is a command-line tool that allows users to interact with the Docker daemon and perform various operations on containers and images.
-You can use the Docker CLI to pull Docker images from Docker Hub Registry, create and manage containers, check their status, and more.
+You can use the Docker CLI to pull Docker images from the Docker Hub Registry, create and manage containers, check their status, and more.

 4. **Docker Hub (Registry)**: It is like a huge online store in the cloud where you can find Docker images.
 You can also share your Docker images by uploading them to Docker Hub using a simple Docker command.
 It is a huge library and community of Docker images.
 Docker Hub is the **default** **registry,** if Docker cannot find an image locally it downloads it from the Docker Hub.